 2. ML offence - mental element and corporate liability LC No evidence that parallel civil and criminal proceedings are possible.
 The manner in which the data was captured did not allow for proper assessment of the effectiveness of ML prosecutorial efforts.
-Penalty applicable to culpable ML is not sufficiently dissuasive • Amend the Penal Code to ensure that parallel criminal and civil proceedings are possible The penalty applicable for a person convicted for culpable ML should be revised to ensure it is effective, dissuasive and proportionate THEPENALCODEENTEREDINTOFORCE ON JUNE 1, 2015.
-ALL PREDICATEOFFENSES HAVE BEEN INCORPORATEDINTO THE PENALCODE AND OTHERORDINANCES (info sent to CFATFsecretariat).Culpable ML in the proposed article 2:406 PCSXM (currently article 435c PC) is punishablewith 4 years.
-Due to this duration of the penaltyother effective measures are possible for theprosecution.
-The switching provision of 2:224(currently 96) makes the general provisions of thefirst book of the Penal Code applicable to all otherCriminal lawsThe Introduction Ordinance (IO) to enact the PenalCode was reviewed by the Council of Advice.
-TheCouncil of Ministers is preparing submission ofthe IO to Parliament for approval.The Introduction Ordinance (IO) to enact the PenalCode has been by Parliament on February 27 th ,2015.
-The recommended action concerning FATFrec 2 is hereby incorporated in the Penal Code.PENAL CODE ENTERED INTO FORCE ONJUNE 1, 2015.
-THE PENALTY APPLICABLEFOR A PERSON CONVICTED FORCULPABLE ML HAS BEEN REVISED TOENSURE ITSEFFECTIVENESS,DISSUASIVENESSANDPROPORTIONATENESS.
-3. Confiscation PC Effectiveness issues • The Penal Code should ensure the effective In the proposed PC SXM the articles 2:54 and 2:55 and provisional measures The powers to confiscate or take provisional measures in relation to terrorist financing or some predicate offences for ML are limited (please see ratings R1 and SRII) Confiscation measures (under both pre-conviction and post-conviction circumstances) in the Penal applicability of Sint Maarten's confiscation mechanisms to Terrorist Financing offences according to the TF Convention and all the designated categories of predicate offenses (refer to paragraph 277).
-The Authorities should ensure that comprehensive statistics are maintained in criminalize TF.
+Penalty applicable to culpable ML is not sufficiently dissuasive • Amend the Penal Code to ensure that parallel criminal and civil proceedings are possible The penalty applicable for a person convicted for culpable ML should be revised to ensure it is effective, dissuasive and proportionate Culpable ML in the proposed article 2:406 PC SXM (currently article 435c PC) is punishable with 4 years.
+Due to this duration of the penalty other effective measures are possible for the prosecution.
+The switching provision of 2:224 (currently 96) makes the general provisions of the first book of the Penal Code applicable to all other Criminal laws The Introduction Ordinance (IO) to enact the Penal Code was reviewed by the Council of Advice.
+The Council of Ministers is preparing submission of the IO to Parliament for approval.
+The Introduction Ordinance (IO) to enact the Penal Code has been by Parliament on February 27th, 2015.
+The recommended action concerning FATF rec 2 is hereby incorporated in the Penal Code.
+3. Confiscation and provisional measures PC Effectiveness issues The powers to confiscate or take provisional measures in relation to terrorist financing or some predicate offences for ML are limited (please see ratings R1 and SRII) Confiscation measures (under both pre-conviction and post-conviction circumstances) in the Penal Code do not allow for the measures to be imposed without notice.
+Based on the insufficient statistics effectiveness of the confiscation regime could not be confirmed.
+The Penal Code should ensure the effective applicability of Sint Maarten's confiscation mechanisms to Terrorist Financing offences according to the TF Convention and all the designated categories of predicate offenses (refer to paragraph 277).
+The Authorities should ensure that comprehensive statistics are maintained in relation to the investigation, prosecution, and conviction of ML related cases.
+The confiscation measures under the Penal Code should be revised to allow for the preconviction and post-conviction measures to be imposed without notice.
+In the proposed PC SXM the articles 2:54 and 2:55 criminalize TF.
 Via the proposed article of 1:77 (currently 38e) (a separate and/or parallel procedure to the criminal proceedings) Post- conviction measures can be imposed.
 The pre- conviction measures have been added to the new draft Criminal Procedure Code of CUR, AUA, SXM and the BES-islands.
-The switching
+The switching provision of 2:224 (currently 96) makes the general provisions of the first book of the Penal Code applicable to all other Criminal laws.
+The Introduction Ordinance (IO) to enact the Penal Code was reviewed by the Council of Advice.
+The Council of Ministers is preparing submission of the IO to Parliament for approval.
+The Introduction Ordinance (IO) to enact the Penal Code has been by Parliament on February 27th, 2015.
+The recommended actions concerning FATF rec 3 are hereby incorporated in the Penal Code.